icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 broadcastdelay  0.008
 ```

-The internal clock of the pc104 resets every time the pc104 is restarted.
-It is important you configure your local network so that the pc104 has the correct time.
 In general it is a good idea if all the machines on the iCub network have synchronized clock via NTP